Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/ncharset.md

 **Example 1**

-To translate a local text file before sending it, for example from UTF- 8 to UTF- 16 using Transfer CFT mapping:
+To translate a local text file before sending it, for example from UTF-8 to UTF-16 using Transfer CFT mapping:

 ```
 CFTUTIL SEND PART = NEWYORK,
-IDF = TEST_UTF- 8,
+IDF = TEST_UTF-8,
-FCHARSET = CFT_UTF- 8,
+FCHARSET = CFT_UTF-8,
-NCHARSET = CFT_UTF- 16,
+NCHARSET = CFT_UTF-16,
 FTYPE = T
 ```

 **Example 2**

-To translate a local text file before sending it, for example from UTF- 8 to UTF- 16:
+To translate a local text file before sending it, for example from UTF-8 to UTF-16:

 ```
 CFTUTIL SEND PART = NEWYORK,
-IDF = TEST_UTF- 8_2,
+IDF = TEST_UTF-8_2,
-FCHARSET = UTF- 8,
+FCHARSET = UTF-8,
-NCHARSET = UTF- 16,
+NCHARSET = UTF-16,
 FTYPE = T
 ```